Fibroids Back, Leg, Nerve, & Pelvic Pain

 Symptoms of Fibroids

-Although uterine fibroids aren’t life threatening, the symptoms of fibroids can be a major drag on quality of life.
+Although uterine fibroids aren’t life-threatening, the symptoms of fibroids can be a major drag on quality of life.
 Persistent pelvic pain is a common complaint amongst women with fibroids, and one of the leading reasons that women seek treatment for their fibroids.
+Fibroids may also press on the sciatic nerve, causing pain that can radiate down the leg.

-Variations in the number of fibroids, fibroid size, and fibroid location can cause a variety of pain patterns that differ from person to person.¹⁻³ These include:
+Variations in the number of fibroids, fibroid size, and fibroid location can cause a variety of pain patterns that differ from person to person.¹⁻³ These fibroid pain symptoms include:

 Women with fibroids may also experience dull pain or pressure sensations in their pelvic region.
 When fibroids grow, they can change the shape of the uterus and obstruct nearby organ systems.
 The urinary and gastrointestinal systems tend to suffer the most when fibroids enlarge beyond the uterus, contributing to uncomfortable pressure sensations throughout the pelvic region.⁴⁻⁵ These include:

 ‘Acute pain’ typically refers to significant pain that has a rapid onset and is resolved with treatment.
-In the case of uterine fibroids, there are a few known sources of acute pain that are directly caused by fibroids:
+In the case of uterine fibroids, there are a few known sources of fibroids causing acute pelvic pain:

-Uterine fibroids can also cause a persistent pain or pressure in the pelvis that lasts indefinitely.
-Posterior fibroids (on the back side of the uterus) may cause lower back pain or rectal pain as they impinge on the nearby anatomy, while anterior fibroids (on the front side of the uterus) can contribute to anterior pelvic pain, pressure, and urinary complications.
-Fibroids may also cause sciatic nerve pain that can radiate down the leg.²
+Uterine fibroids can also cause persistent pain or pressure in the pelvis that lasts indefinitely.
+Posterior fibroids (on the backside of the uterus) may cause lower back pain or rectal pain as they impinge on the nearby anatomy, while anterior fibroids (on the front side of the uterus) can contribute to anterior pelvic pain, pressure, and urinary complications.

 Uncomfortable Pressure Sensations in the Pelvis